turbot/tailpipe-docs/docs/sql/tips.md

 You can speed up a query by using a `where` or `join` clause to restrict the number of files Tailpipe will read to satisfy the query.
 This restriction operates at three levels.

 *Partition*.
-When a table defines more than one partition, you can filter to include only files belonging to other partitions.
+When a table defines more than one partition, you can filter to include only files belonging to that partition.

 ```sql
 select count(*) from aws_cloudtrail_log where partition = 'prod'
 ```

 *Index*.
-When a partition defines more than one index, you can filter to include  all files belonging to other indexes.
+When a partition defines more than one index, you can filter to include  all files belonging to that index.

 ```sql
 select count(*) from aws_cloudtrail_log where partition = 'prod' and index = 123456789